 SEND A PERSONALIZED BIRD FEEDER

 What to send as a sympathy gift instead of flowers: How about a personalized cedar wood bird feeder?
-The “Celtic Cross” design shown above is just one of many we can engrave onto the front panel of the feeder.
+The “Bird on a Branch” design shown above is just one of many we can engrave onto the front panel of the feeder.
 Includes laser engraved customization name & dates.
 Made in the USA from real aromatic cedar wood, this makes a great “life-affirming” gift.

 SEND A PLANTABLE CONDOLENCE CARD

 Cute cards such as the ones pictured above feature plantable seed paper cutout images affixed to a sympathy card.
 The recipient can plant the seed paper to grow flowers that will bloom in memory of the departed.